AXErunners/axerunner/README.md

 ![axerunner_scrnsht](https://raw.githubusercontent.com/AXErunners/media/master/etc/axerunner-v0127.png)

-* This script installs, updates, and manages single-user axe daemons and wallets
+* This script installs, updates, and manages single-user AXE daemons and wallets
-* It is currently only compatible with 32/64 bit linux.
+* It is currently only compatible with 32/64 bit GNU/Linux
 * Multi-user (system directory) installs are not supported

 ## Install/Usage